omi-n/MLGym/README.md

     ```

 8. For MacOS:
     a.
-If you're familiar with brew package manager, install podman with `brew install podman`.
-Otherwise follow the instructions [here](https://podman.io/get-started).
+If you use Homebrew package manager, install Podman with `brew install podman`.
+Otherwise, follow the instructions [here](https://podman.io/get-started).
     b.
-Start the podman machine and set the socket env var:
+Start the podman machine and set the docker host env variable:
     ```bash
     podman machine init
     podman machine start